klaudiosinani/moviebox/readme.md

 - Optional: `True`

 Number of movie recommendations to be generated.
-Any natural number between `[1, 30]` can be selected.
+Any integer between `[1, 30]` can be selected.

 #### `showPlots`